 Do you have any employees?
-No. Citadel Canine is operated entirely by volunteers.
+No. Citadel Canine is managed entirely by volunteers.
 We do not have any salaried employees, or contract workers.
 We do pay several post-secondary students for part time clerical support, and we pay for the costs to train and deliver service dogs to recipients.
-This includes payments to qualified trainers.
+This includes payments to qualified dog trainers.
 These trainers provide their services at greatly reduced charge-out rates, and in some cases at no charge.

 Do you operate in our area?
-At the present time (November, 2015) Citadel Canine has a network of qualified dog trainers in BC (8), Alberta (3), Saskatchewan (3), Manitoba (1), Ontario (8), Quebec (1), New Brunswick (1), Nova Scotia (1), and Newfoundland-Labrador (2).
+At the present time (March, 2023) Citadel Canine has a network of qualified dog trainers actively training in BC (5), Alberta (1), Saskatchewan (2), Manitoba (1), Ontario (5), and Nova Scotia (4).